polyphilz/kirby/README.md

 ## TODO

-- [ ] Design default popup UI
+- [ ] Design default popup UI and consider what it should show
+- [ ] Design options UI and what can be configured in it
 - [ ] Design data format for Chrome storage insertions
-- [ ] URL validation
+- [ ] URL validation on form inputs
 - [ ] Add support for blocking on specific days of the week.
-Within each day, be able to specify blocked times
+Within each blocked day, be able to specify blocked times

 ## Chrome Storage Format